Best place to find information and services that your council provides...

 The maintenance of the garden area and any memorial on the grave is the responsibility of the grave owner.
 It is the responsibility of the grave owner to keep the cemetery and crematorium office informed of any change of address for contact purposes, should the need arise to contact them.

 As time goes by, the surface of the grave will settle down and drop, making mowing more difficult.
 So from time to time the council will, at its discretion, add soil to the grave and surrounding area to bring it back to a proper level.
 This is done without any cost to the grave owner.

 The maximum size for any memorial is 1016mm/40" (1118mm/44" including stone plinth) in height and 914mm/36" in width.
 The maximum depth of the memorial base is 304mm/12".

 Double memorials are allowed, but these will be subject to an additional fee and must not exceed 1016mm/40" (1118mm/44" including stone plinth) in height and a maximum 1828mm/72" width.

-St Helens Council hold a list of registered stonemasons who carry out work in both St Helens and Newton-le-Willows cemeteries.
+St Helens Borough Council holds a list of registered stonemasons who carry out work in both St Helens and Newton-le-Willows cemeteries.
 You may use one of these stonemasons to carry out the work you require.